Loxton High School

 Middle School

-(Year 9 and 10)
+(Year 7 and 9)

 Student leadership development opportunities are provided through a vibrant and active Student Representative Council with membership from Years 8, 9 and 10.
+In Year 7 students have the opportunity to nominate for Class Captain.

 Senior School

-(Year 11 to 12)
+(Year 10 to 12)

 At Senior School we recognise the growing independence of our students.
 Private Study at Year 12 allows students to manage some of their study time during the day and, as many have part-time employment, to balance school and job commitments.
 Home Study is granted to Year 12 students by the Home Group teacher, in conjunction with parents, for two sessions per week in Terms 2-4, provided the Research Project is satisfactorily completed and the student’s Term 1 report indicates a passing grade in all subjects.